gaveen/dotfiles/keyboards/README.md

 **Left Thumb Cluster (from L to R):**
 - Shift
-- Hold: Use Layer 3 | Tap: Space
+- Space
-- Hold: Use Layer 1 | Tap: Esc
+- Hold: Use Layer 1 | Tap: Tab

 **Right Thumb Cluster (from L to R):**
-- Hold: Use Layer 1 | Tap: Backspace
+- Hold: Use Layer 2 | Tap: Backspace
-- Hold: Use Layer 2 | Tap: Enter
+- Hold: Shift | Tap: Enter
-- Shift

-In addition, the four corners of the keyboard have useful keys (e.g., Esc, Del, Enter, and Ctrl) so that they can be hit without being seen.
+In addition, the four corners of the keyboard have useful keys (e.g., Esc, Del, Right Arrow, and Ctrl) so that they can be hit without being seen.

 The rest of the Layer 0 is used as dedicated keys for a number of frequently used keys which are otherwise only accessed in layers.
-These are assigned to the top row and the five middle columns.
-For example, numbers/symbols keys, arrow keys, dedicated symbols keys, increase/decrease screen brightness, Home/End keys, F2, F5, F11, Tab, and a few modifiers.
+For example, numbers/symbols keys, arrow keys, dedicated symbols keys, Home/End keys, a few function keys, Tab, and a few modifiers.

-Since Layer 0 is the default layer, any undefined keys (i.e., pass-through keys but not deliberately-blank keys) in other layers are inherited from the Layer 0.
+Since Layer 0 is the default layer, any pass-through keys in other layers are inherited from the Layer 0.

 ### Layer 1

 **Left Hand Side:**
-- Numbers
-- Number-row symbols
 - Home-row mods
+- Pass-through from Layer 0

 **Right Hand Side:**
-- Arrow keys
 - Symbols
-- Home-row mods
+- Tab and Esc

 In addition, the center columns between the two typing areas also have F1 - F12.
+Right thumb can hold to switch to Layer 3.

 ### Layer 2

 **Left Hand Side:**
-Left Hand Side keys are the same as in Layer 0 (i.e., pass-through).
+- Numbers and Symbols

 **Right Hand Side:**
-- Navigation keys (e.g., Arrows, Home/End, Page Up/Down)
-- Special purpose keys (e.g., Print, Caps Lock, Scroll Lock)
-- Media keys (e.g., Volume Up/Down, Play/Pause)
 - Home-row mods
+- Pass-through from Layer 0

+In addition, the center columns between the two typing areas also have F1 - F12.
+Right thumb can hold to switch to Layer 3.

 ### Layer 3

 **Left Hand Side:**
-- Function keys (e.g., F1 - F12)
+- Function keys (e.g., F1 - F10)
-- Del and Tab
 - Home-row mods
+- Caps Lock

 **Right Hand Side:**
-Right Hand Side keys are the same as in Layer 0 (i.e., pass-through).
+- Function keys (e.g., F11 - F12)
+- Home-row mods
+- Navigation keys (e.g., Home/End, Page Up/Down)
+- Scroll Lock, Print Screen